 Our Top Picks

-The products on this list of the best flat top grills were selected based on their efficacy and overall value, with a further emphasis on the important shopping considerations mentioned above.
-Those on the hunt for a new flat top grill should consider these recommended selections for their grilling needs.
+The products on this list of the best flat top grills get high marks for efficacy and overall value and deliver on the important shopping considerations mentioned above.
+Those on the hunt for a new flat top grill should consider these recommended products for their grilling needs.

 Designed with versatility and ease of use in mind, Royal Gourmet’s GD401 flat top grill has four 12,000 BTU burners and an automatic ignition system.
-Each of its two grilling surfaces measures 16.6 inches by 17.6 inches, for a total cooking surface of over 580 square inches.
-The two sides can be used simultaneously or independently: There’s a griddle side for sautéing vegetables, frying eggs, or making pancakes, and a grill side cooks up meats like steak, burgers, and chicken.
+Its two grilling surfaces create a total cooking surface of over 580 square inches.
+The two sides will operate simultaneously or independently.
+A griddle side offers a great surface for sautéing vegetables, frying eggs, or making pancakes.
+A grill side takes on steaks, burgers, and chicken.

 This stainless steel and cast-iron flat top grill from Pit Boss is compact, but it’s only suitable for outdoor use.
 While its 21-inch by 17-inch by 11-inch dimensions makes it small enough to sit on a kitchen table or a countertop, the grill runs on propane and will produce fumes that are harmful in an enclosed area.